Avergrove/avergroves-learning-notes/docs/tetris/opener_catalog.md

 - An easier way to wrap around it is only go for a PC if you have an early TSD so you can eyeball the rest.
     - Hint: The T piece is always for TSd, the O piece always sit at the same position.
 - The relevant PCs are Save-S and save-T DPC.

-### Hachispin
-- Why I stopped using: You are still more likely to construct SDPC.
-- Early O opener
-- Your opponent is likely to be using SDPC spin.
-And honestly, I would partially recommend it haha.
-Anyway, I'm sticking with Hachispin for now.
-- Sends a TSS -> TST.
-What you want to do afterwards is up to you!
-    - Continuation: TSD.
-This lets you pick either 7-2, 6-3, or 5-4.
-You can use it to build around a garbage hole!
-    - Continuation: PC.
-If you get an early TS / TL, you can do an 8L PC!
-Surprisingly enough, you will likely be able to pull the PC off because your opponent is likely using SDPC spin.
-        - The respective DPC continuations for this is I / SZ DPC.